Armstrong2035/technical-articles/MUI layouts/complexLayouts.md

-## Outline

-1. Introduction (done)
-2. What is a layout (1 parargaph)
-3. MUI Grid
-4. MUI media queries
-5. SX for custom CSS declearations
-6. Componenents with built in, immutable values
-7. Conclusion

 # Introduction

 One of the issues people have with using a component library is the semi-mutabvle / immutable nature of the components.
 For example, any given Material UI (MUI) component has preset variants that limit a developer's ability to customzie it.
 This creates the impresion that Material UI can only be used to build a relatively simple layout, and that tradeoffs will have to be made.
 This concern is however mostly unfounded because MUI has features that can handle complex layouts.
 It also allows users to write custom CSS declearations.